Planners & Activity Books

 Yes, Let’s!
 A Year of Time Together is a black-&-white journal to add your own color and personal touches to as you go throughout the year.
 There are 52 prompts for ways to spend quality time with someone you love – from cooking to crafting, going out to staying in.
 Pick an idea or come up with your own, then record your plans and memories across each two-page spread.

-A Simply Balanced You – A Wellness Journal, offers inspiration and support as you blaze your own wellness trail.
-Daily prompts give a gentle nudge to focus on small, sustainable acts of mindful self-care, while the unique journal layout lets you compare from one month to the next and build upon your own success.
+A Simply Balanced You – A Wellness Journal, published with Wellness Trails, offers inspiration and support as you blaze your own path to sustainable self-care.
+Daily prompts give a gentle nudge to focus on the little things, while the unique journal layout lets you compare from one month to the next and build upon your own success.

 The Activity & Hobby Portfolio, the second book in the Eclectic Kids series is the perfect accompaniment to an extracurricular activity or as part of an interest-led homeschool approach.
 Divided into 5 sections with customizable calendar pages, it can be used for either one long-term passion or several short-term endeavors.
 The portfolio areas are 4-page spreads with room for them to show what they’re working on and plan for next time.
 Each section ends with fun projects that can be themed accordingly, and the book includes scrapbook space to reflect on all their experiences.